 In our last post we discussed, at length, the benefits of arbitration in Korea over litigation in a Korean court.
 We shall be updating the reader of numerous issues related to arbitration over the next couple of weeks.
 The following posts concerns challenging of an arbitrator at the Korean Commercial Arbitration Board.
 Thus, what happens in a situation when you, as a party in a Korean arbitration, feel that the arbitrator is acting in a manner inconsistent with his or her duties as an arbitrator?
 At a minimum, all arbitrator should be “independent and impartial” and “capable” – the vast majority of arbitrators are independent, impartial and capable.
-However, issues can sometimes arise that require the challenging of the arbitrator – we suggest proceeding with caution and care – an unsuccessful challenge can, of course, prejudize your case.
+However, issues can sometimes arise that require the challenging of the arbitrator – we suggest proceeding with caution and care – an unsuccessful challenge can, of course, prejudice your case.

 Impartiality/Independence of an Arbitrator in Korea

 Korean Law lays out the duties for arbitrators within a few key pieces of legislation and guidelines.
-Firstly, the impartiality and independence of an arbitrator is codified, in a general, within Article 13 of the Korean Arbitration Act, which reads as follows:
+Firstly, the impartiality and independence of an arbitrator is codified, in general, within Article 13 of the Korean Arbitration Act, which reads as follows:

 “When a person is approached in connection with his/her possible appointment as an arbitrator or has already been appointed as such, he/she shall, without delay, disclose any circumstance likely to give rise to justifiable doubts as to his/her impartiality or independence to the parties.”Korean Arbitration Act, Article 13, Paragraph 1

 The Korean Commercial Arbitration Board (KCAB) International Arbitration Rules and corresponding rules governing domestic arbitration (Article 18 of the KCAB Domestic Arbitration Rules).